 What a 2026 DFW corporate vendor stack should look like

 The structural conclusion across the index is that no single operator delivers comprehensive coverage of the full DFW corporate ground market.
-Programs of any meaningful scale should expect to run a two-or-three-vendor primary stack with overlay coverage on the worldwide-network and app-network layers.
+Programs of any meaningful scale should expect to run a two-or-three-vendor primary stack with dedicated group-and-shuttle overlay coverage.

-For Plano-and-Frisco corporate-headquarters and fintech programs, AJL International is the structurally distinctive DFW-resident independent primary, with Premier Transportation Dallas as the Uptown-and-Las-Colinas-extension secondary and the worldwide-network overlay on multi-city retainer continuity.
+For Plano-and-Frisco corporate-headquarters and fintech programs, AJL International is the structurally distinctive DFW-resident independent primary, with EmpireCLS Worldwide as the national-scale secondary and the group-and-shuttle operators covering the larger event and campus-transport movements.

 The DFW corporate ground market in 2026 is not a market that rewards single-vendor consolidation.
 It rewards explicit program design against the metro’s distinctive corridor dispersion — Uptown Dallas, Las Colinas, Plano-Frisco, Fort Worth, and the dual-airport routing choice — with operator selection running against the structural fit of each operator’s posture to the program’s specific account geography rather than against a generalized “best DFW chauffeur” framing that the market’s underlying dispersion does not support.